Green is my favorite color.

 Did I have people to race?
 Was the crowd support good?

 - Interesting question.
-For the first 20 miles I ignored everyone around me and concentrated on my goal marathon pace and not going any faster.
+For the first 20 miles I ignored everyone around me except for my awesome running partners, and concentrated on my goal marathon pace and not going any faster.
 I sort of put blinders on, as I am ever so tempted to pass people in the beginning.
 As far as racing people during the last 10K, it honestly wasn’t even like that.
 I’m so happy to report that I was simply finally able to open it up and drop below my goal marathon pace, and that just meant I passed everyone around me.
 I can’t even count how many people I passed during that last 10K.
 The crowd support was amazing.
 Houston never disappoints.

 What was going on in my life during this training cycle?